Python-Test-Engineer/conf42-ai-agents/NOTES.md

 *There is only one endpoint.* We don't use other endpoints for differing tasks, there is just one end point and we create our custom endpoint through prompt engineering.

-in `01_openai_api_with_requests_with_endpoint.ipynb`, we can see that we can get a joke from a regular API endpoint, with the assumption that there is no AI involved!
+In `02_api.ipynb`, we can see that we can get a joke from a regular API endpoint, with the assumption that there is no AI involved!

 We can also ask OpenAI to tell us a joke...